 2.)
 Shop at a second-hand store?

 It takes quite a bit of extra time to go thrift store shopping for things you need.
-These stores can be poorly organized, so it may take time to find anything.
 You’re going to walk away empty-handed quite often.
 If you have to make one shopping trip a week, it might take an hour of your time.

 If you can find something you need there, though, the savings can be considerable.
 Let’s imagine some numbers.
 Suppose you need a new dresser.
 A new one from a furniture store might cost $200, but you can easily find one at a thrift store for $50.
 That’s “earnings” of $150.